 In the event of employment, the data will be transferred to the HR file.
 Information on the storage period can be found in the information on the processing of personal data of our employees.

-- right to rectification or erasure,
+- Right to rectification or deletion,

-- right to restriction of processing,
+- Right to restriction of processing,

-- right to withdraw consent given,
+- Right to revoke consent given,

-- right to data portability.
+- Right to data portability.